Blood pressure

 Systolic Blood Pressure

-The systolic number is the top figure in a blood pressure reading.
-It represents the pressure in the arteries when the heart contracts and pumps blood out to the body¹.
-This number is particularly important for assessing cardiovascular risk, especially in adults over 50⁵.
+The systolic number is the top value in a blood pressure reading.
+It represents the pressure in the arteries when the heart contracts and pumps blood out to the body.¹ This phase places the greatest force on the arterial walls because blood is being actively pushed forward.

 Diastolic Blood Pressure

-The diastolic number is the bottom figure.
-It reflects the pressure in the arteries when the heart relaxes between beats¹.
-Elevated diastolic pressure indicates increased resistance in the blood vessels and is more commonly linked to risk in younger adults⁵.
+The diastolic number is the bottom value in a blood pressure reading.
+It represents the pressure in the arteries when the heart relaxes between beats and refills with blood.¹ This phase reflects the baseline resistance within the blood vessels when the heart is at rest.

 What Is Considered a Normal Reading

-For most adults, a normal blood pressure reading is considered to be below 120/80 mmHg¹.
-Readings above this range are classified into elevated blood pressure or hypertension stages, depending on how high the numbers are⁵.
+For most adults, a normal blood pressure reading is defined as less than 120/80 mmHg.¹ Readings above this threshold are classified into categories such as elevated blood pressure or hypertension, depending on how high the numbers are and whether the elevation is persistent.⁵

 Normal Blood Pressure by Age

-• Younger adults often have lower systolic readings.
+Younger adults often have lower systolic and diastolic readings.

-• Older adults may see slightly higher systolic values, but consistently high readings still require attention.
+Older adults may experience higher systolic values, but consistently elevated readings still warrant attention.

-• Very low readings at any age can be problematic if they cause symptoms such as light-headedness or fatigue³.
+Very low readings at any age can also be concerning if they are associated with symptoms such as light-headedness, fatigue, or fainting.³

 What High and Low Readings Indicate